 A minor complication (caused by the retro-fitting of modern Vector features to a Scalar ISA) is that certain features do not exactly make sense or are considered a security risk.
-Fault-first on Vector Indexed would allow attackers to probe large numbers of pages from userspace, where strided Fault-first (by creating contiguous sequential LDs likely to be in the same Page) does not.
+Fail-first on Vector Indexed would allow attackers to probe large numbers of pages from userspace, where strided fail-first (by creating contiguous sequential LDs) does not.

 In addition, reduce mode makes no sense.
-Realistically we need an alternative table definition for {SVP64 Chapter} RM.MODE.
+Realistically we need an alternative table definition for $\{SVP64 Chapter\}$ RM.MODE.
 The following modes make sense:

-- simple (no augmentation) - Fault-first (where Vector Indexed is banned) - Data-dependent Fail-First (extremely useful for Linked-List pointer-chasing) - Signed Effective Address computation (Vector Indexed only, on RB)
+- saturation - predicate-result would be useful but is lower priority than Data-Dependent Fail-First - simple (no augmentation) - fail-first (where Vector Indexed is banned) - Signed Effective Address computation (Vector Indexed only)